nebari-dev/nebari/docs/source/installation/usage.md

 ## Cloud Deployment

-Great, you've gone through the `qhub` [Installation](installation.md) and [Setup Initialization](setup.md) steps, and have ensured that all the necessary environment variables have been properly set, it is time to deploy QHub from your terminal.
+Great, you've gone through the `qhub` [Installation](installation.md) and [Setup Initialization](setup.md) steps, and have ensured that all the necessary environment variables have been properly set, it's time to deploy QHub from your terminal.

 ### Initialize configuration

 There are several ways to generate your configuration file.
 You can type the commands when prompted by terminal, or you can set it all automatically from the start.
-In any case, we advise you to start by creating a new project folder.
-Here, let's  name the new folder `qhub-test`.
+In any case, start by creating a new project folder.
+Start by creating a directory `qhub-test`.

 On your terminal run: